mounika9666/Ticket-Booking-Assignment/README.md

 # Ticket-Booking-Assignment

-This is a web application of “Train Ticket Reservation System”, in which front end (client side) is developed using React JS, HTML, CSS.
+This is a web application of “Train Ticket Reservation System”, in which front end (client side) is developed using ReactJS, HTML, CSS.

 Application is divided into two categories, one is super-agent and the other is agent.